ImaadNisar/ImaadNisar/README.md

 <h1>👋 Allo</h1>

-📚 Learning Python, JS and PHP.
+📚 Learning all the languages and all the maths